oshaughnessy/sierramountainll/_pages/about.md

 Our purpose is to implant the ideas of sportsmanship, honesty, loyalty, courage, and respect for leadership into our youth.

-Sierra Mountain Little League takes pride in our coaches, players, parents, and umpires, who volunteer dozens of hours for our local kids.
+Sierra Mountain Local League takes pride in our coaches, players, parents, and umpires, who volunteer dozens of hours for our local kids.
 We thank each and every one of them and the sponsors that support us each year.
 We cannot survive without you all!